 The application of blockchain, specifically digital identity, will bring huge benefits to the Lao government and citizens, said Boviengkham Vongdara, minister of science and technology.

 He made this statement at the Lao Blockchain Forum 2018 held in Vientiane on Tuesday.
 According to him, the adoption of Blockchain Technology will allow the Lao citizens access to various public services.

-As the technology can be utilised in many sectors, including agriculture, finance, banking and healthcare, it can help enhance the transparency and efficiency of State management, Boviengkham said.
+As the technology can be utilized in many sectors, including agriculture, finance, banking, and healthcare, it can help enhance the transparency and efficiency of State management, Boviengkham said.